 Decorating a nursery space takes creativity, especially when the space in question is roughly the size of a suburban closet.
 Need a little inspiration?
-Whether you’re making the best of a smaller-than-average bedroom, designing a shared space, or literally putting baby in a closet, these small nursery ideas can make a big difference.
+Whether you’re making the best of a smaller-than-average bedroom or designing a shared space, these small nursery ideas can make a big difference.

 Looking for a traditional crib without the traditional bulk?
 Try going for a smaller crib.
 You can opt for a slightly smaller version of a traditional crib, and to take it a step further; you can even swap out for a mini version!
 Mini cribs look and feel like the real thing, but their scaled-down frames and flexible features make them ideal for small nursery spaces.
 And with many models ringing up at less than $400, a mini crib may even help take the squeeze off your budget!Continue to 2 of 15 below.

 Skip the Changing Table